djessich/cookbook-pyload/README.md

 <!---
 ## TODO
-* move the global namespace (not cookbook specific) to an own namespace
-* possibily to configure each plugin
+* possibility to configure each plugin
 * extensions from git should be automatically added
-* add ssl_certificate cookbook to manage certificates
-* attribute cert_path is not required; remove and only specify absolute paths to cert_crt and cert_key
 --->